 =INDIRECT("B4")

 Creates a cell reference as text, given specified row and column numbers.
-Format =ADDRESS(row_num, column_num, [abs_num], [a1], [sheet_text])
+Format =ADDRESS(row_num, column_num, [abs_num], [a1], [sheet_text]).
+Then following functions

 =ADDRESS(2,3,1)